Funding and Support

 The application procedure for these awards is in two stages.
 Candidates must first apply to the College and already have been offered a place to study in one of the six Schools or Helen Hamlyn Centre for Design.
 They are then eligible to apply for the AHRC studentships which are competitive and judged by an RCA selection committee as well as a Consortium Steering Group.

-Research student candidates who are applying to undertake research in Fine Art, Humanities and Material are eligible to be considered for AHRC BGP2 studentships in the See Doctoral Training Partnership: TECHNE for more information and how to apply.
+Research student candidates who are applying to undertake research in Art & Humanities are eligible to be considered for AHRC BGP2 studentships in the See Doctoral Training Partnership: TECHNE for more information and how to apply.

 Research student candidates who are applying to undertake research in Architecture, Design and Communication are eligible to be considered for AHRC BGP2 studentships in the Centre for Doctoral Training: LDOC – London Doctoral Design Centre.
 See LDOC – London Doctoral Design Centre for more information and how to apply.